Guin Wogan, Principal Investigator, Assistant Professor (read more here).

 Kendall Hays is a junior pursuing a degree in natural resources ecology management.
 Her goal is to be a specialist in rangeland ecosystems and to help producers conserve native habitats.
 She is interested in the different aspects of regenerative agriculture such as proper grazing management, prescribed burning, and soil health.”Helping in the genetics lab has not only allowed me to grow in my knowledge of research and lab procedures, but it has also helped me grow in my ability to teach others about science.”

 Job McKee is a sophomore undergraduate planning to pursue an MS in chemistry.
 He is especially interested in microwave and nuclear chemistry.
 His free time is spent reading, woodworking and frisbee golfing.
-Job is working with DNA barcoding and putting his chemistry skills to work in the genetics lab.
+Job is working with DNA barcoding of Asian frogs and putting his chemistry skills to work in the genetics lab.
 He is also embarking on a proteomics project focused on snake venom.